mahilab/Syntacts/tutorials/gui.md

 ## Introduction

-This tutorial will teach you how to setup and use the Syntacts GUI.
+This tutorial will teach you how to set up and use the Syntacts GUI.
 The GUI can be thought of as a companion app to the programming API, where you can quickly prototype and design cues before implementing them in your Syntacts-driven application.
-Before reading this tutorial, it is recommended that you read one of the programming API tutorials so you have a basic understanding on Syntacts mechanisms and terminology.
+Before reading this tutorial, it is recommended that you read one of the programming API tutorials so you have a basic understanding of Syntacts mechanisms and terminology.

 ![GUI](https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/syntacts_gui.png)